wasabipesto/nice-backend-v/README.md

 # nice-backend-v

-Choo-choo!
-Join the coordinated, distributed search for nice numbers.
+> Join the coordinated, distributed search for nice numbers.

 ## Why does this exist?